 For decades, New York has had substantial disparities in economic performance.
-Although some parts of the State are doing relatively well, much of it has declining employment, higher levels of poverty, lower levels of household income, and fewer adults working than the nation as a whole.
+Although some parts of the State are doing relatively well, much of it has declining employment, higher levels of poverty, lower household income levels, and fewer adults working than the nation.

 Over most of the past decade, job growth was limited to Eastern New York, in the New York City and Albany-Schenectady-Troy metropolitan areas.
 The rest of the State lost jobs.
-Although the New York City metro area had the most significant employment growth between 2011 and 2019, its recovery during the COVID pandemic has been the slowest in the State.
+Although the New York City metro area had the most significant employment growth between 2011 and 2019, its recovery during the COVID pandemic has been the slowest.
 It is well below the regional average – ranking 42nd of sixty metropolitan areas in June 2021.

 Median household incomes differ in New York counties, with some much higher than the national median of $67,521 and others much lower.
 The median household income in the wealthiest county (Nassau) was $116,000, almost three times that in Bronx County, where it was $40,088 in 2019.
 Only 17 of 62 counties in the State had higher household incomes than the nation.

 There are enormous disparities in poverty, as well.
 Among children under 18, 39% living in Bronx county were in poverty, ten times the percentage in Putnam County (4%).
 Forty-one of New York’s counties had poverty rates higher than the nation.

 These problems do not have a single solution.
 Many reflect national and regional trends over which the state has little control.
 State and local policies should recognize the significant geographic disparities in opportunity and growth, with programs tailored to meet differing local needs.